loicm/shopify-webhook/README.md

-# Verify Shopify Webhooks signature
+# Receive a Webhook from Shopify

 Shopify has [Webhooks features](https://docs.shopify.com/api/webhooks/using-webhooks) which have to verified by calculating a digital signature.